-- First, you can explore all the different decorator profiles and see the inspiration and stories behind them.
+- You can explore all the different decorator profiles and read the inspiration and stories behind them.

-- You can then create a shortlist of houses you want to visit.
+- You can then create a wish-list of houses you want to visit.

-- We’ll plot this on a Google map and give you the best route to follow
+- Your wish-list will then be plotted on a Google map with the best route to follow.

 Start planning your Xmas Lights Trail right now.